 4. "Believe," Cher

-A bad breakup can literally feel like the end of the world.
-But take it from one of the world’s most powerful divas: Life goes on and you will find someone else who cares about you.
+A breakup can often feel like the end of the world, but take it from one of the world’s most powerful divas: life goes on and you will find someone else who cares about you.

 5. "Ain’t No Sunshine," Bill Withers

-This easy-to-learn breakup song rings just as true today as it did when it was first released in 1971.
-You know it would be best to leave your flaky girlfriend, but you just hate the way you feel when you’re away from her.
-Why do we do this to ourselves?
+This soulful easy-listener rings just as true today as it did when it was released in 1971.
+You know it would be best to leave your distant, flaky partner, but you just can't seem to let go.

 6. "Forget (F*ck) You," Cee Lo Green